Crypto Return Policies

 Why Is This Important?

 Unlike fiat payments, crypto transactions are irreversible.
-When a deposit fails, Bridge needs to return the funds somewhere — but:
+If a crypto deposit fails, Bridge needs to know where to return the funds.

-We recommend configuring a Bridge wallet or developer-controlled wallet as your crypto return destination.
+We strongly recommend configuring a Bridge wallet or a developer-controlled wallet as the designated return address.

 {